jdmar3/jdmar3.github.io/_posts/2017-08-03-affirmative-action.md

 In addition, many white people apparently erroneously believe that people of color have a free-ride to college in the United States.
 This is not only false, but patently absurd.
 Enslaved black people were exploited to build many unversities in the United States.
-Despite this reality, no reparations are being made to their descendents. {% sidenote 'slave-universities' 'Love, David.
+Despite this reality, no reparations are being made to their descendents.{% sidenote 'slave-universities' 'Love, David.
 21 April 2016.
 "Enslaved Black People Helped Build America’s Top Universities — How Should the Colleges Right These Wrongs?." *Atlanta Black Star.* http://atlantablackstar.com/2016/04/21/enslaved-black-people-helped-build-americas-top-universities-how-should-the-colleges-right-these-wrongs/' %}
 The notion that free college is afforded to black Americans is a delusion: a white supremacist fantasy meant to stoke feelings of entitlment.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Do you know how many white people truly and genuinely believe that black people get to go to college for free?</p>&mdash; Ashley C. Ford (@iSmashFizzle) <a href="https://twitter.com/iSmashFizzle/status/892557827675480064">August 2, 2017</a></blockquote>